 Let’s get started 🚀

-Use preference settings to control how automated trend lines appear on the chart by customizing the following three: Analysis Type, Drawing Input, and Island Gaps.
+Use preference settings to control how automated trend lines appear on the chart by customizing the following four: Analysis Type, Drawing Input, Island Gaps, and Quality.

 Access the preference setting by clicking on the vertical ellipsis (⋮) adjoining the Trend button from the top toolbar.